POptUS/IBCDFO/docs/python_dev_env.rst

     the name of the file that coverage results will be written to.
 By default, results are written to ``.coverage_ibcdfo``.
-  * The test runs the package code in the local clone rather than code installed into python so that coverage results accessed through web services such as CodeCov are clean and straightforward
+  * The test runs the package code in the local clone rather than code installed into Python so that coverage results accessed through web services such as CodeCov are clean and straightforward

 * ``tox -e nocoverage``

-  * Execute the full test suite for the package using the code installed into python
+  * Execute the full test suite for the package using the code installed into Python

 * ``tox -e pounders``

-  * Execute the test suite for the pounders subpackage only using the code installed into python
+  * Execute the test suite for the |pounders| subpackage only using the code installed into Python

 * ``tox -e manifold_sampling``

-  * Execute the test suite for the manifold_sampling subpackage only using the code installed into python
+  * Execute the test suite for the Manifold Sampling subpackage only using the code installed into Python

 * ``tox -e report``